-The Cannabis Act and the introduction of a recreational model for cannabis production and distribution may impact the medical cannabis market.
-The impact of this potential development may be negative for the Company, and could result in increased levels of competition in its existing medical market and/or the entry of new competitors in the overall cannabis market in which the Company operates.
+The Cannabis Act and the introduction of an adult use model for cannabis production and distribution will likely impact the cannabis market.
+The impact of this potential development may be negative for the Company and could result in increased levels of competition in its existing medical market and/or the entry of new competitors in the overall cannabis market in which the Company operates.